-- It was after the World War I that the Americans started addressing this dog in its present name due to anti-German sentiments.
+- It was after World War I that the Americans started addressing this dog in its present name due to anti-German sentiments.

 Physical Traits of the American Eagle Dog

 The American Eagle Dog has floppy ears and a body usually like the American Eskimo.
-He has brown nose and eyes and a straight and thick coat.
+He has a brown nose and eyes and a straight and thick coat.